Talent-Roy/talkingdrum/content/pages/home.md

   ## Design Strategies

   studiobleu.ng is a sustainable design studio focused on improving the built environment with ecofriendly approach.
-Our design are centred around fusing recycable building materials to create innovative ideas.
+Our style of design is centred around using recycable building materials and energy source to create innovative structures and ideas.

   ##